The Key the Secret: Chart performance

 In Europe, "The Key the Secret" peaked at number one in the Netherlands for a week.
 It entered the top 10 in Austria, Belgium, Germany, Ireland, Switzerland, and the United Kingdom, as well as on the Eurochart Hot 100 and European Dance Radio Chart.
 On the Eurochart Hot 100, "The Key the Secret" debuted at number 100 on 24 July, after charting in the UK.
 It peaked at number 10 six weeks later.
 In the UK, "The Key the Secret" peaked at number two during its sixth week on the UK Singles Chart; it spent two weeks as number two and 16 consecutive weeks inside the UK top 75.
 The song also peaked at numbers one and 11 on Music Weeks Dance Singles and Airplay charts, respectively, as well as number five on the Record Mirror Club Chart.
 Additionally, it was a top-20 hit in Finland, Italy, and Spain while peaking within the top 30 in Sweden.

-Outside Europe, the single reached number three on Canada's RPM Dance chart, number four in Australia, number 10 in Zimbabwe, number 26 on the US Billboard Hot Dance Club Play chart, and number 31 in New Zealand.
+Outside Europe, the single reached number three on Canada's RPM Dance chart, number four in Australia, number six in Israel, number 10 in Zimbabwe, number 26 on the US Billboard Hot Dance Club Play chart, and number 31 in New Zealand.
 In 1996, the track was remixed and again entered the UK Singles Chart, peaking at number 52.
 It was remixed again in 2004, this time peaking at number 31.